jdersch/PERQemu/PERQmedia/ReadMe.txt

     This provides the basis for all of the peculiar address translations used by POS (and Accent) to view the raw device as Volumes, Partitions, and Directories.

+    PERQfloppy (rolled into PERQdisk) allows reading and writing of RT-11 format floppies.
+It maps the RT-11 directory structure to floppy sectors while PERQmedia handles translation from PRQM, IMD and PFD/raw formats.

     PERQemu provides a hardware-level emulation of actual disk, floppy and tape drives, interacting at the register/microcode level through device controllers.
 PERQmedia pulls all of the grungy details of loading and saving media images out of the emulator.

-    PERQfloppy (being ported to C# from Perl) allows reading and writing of RT-11 format floppies.
-It maps the RT-11 directory structure to floppy sectors while PERQmedia handles translation from PRQM, IMD and PFD/raw formats.

 And if you order in the next 30 minutes we'll double your order for free!!